 Following a consultation process among the developing and developed countries, international agencies and the private sector, a White Paper was prepared to guide Partnership activities.
 The Global Bioenergy Partnership (GBEP) was launched during the Ministerial Segment of the 14th session of the Commission on Sustainable Development (CSD14) in New York on 11 May 2006, with a signing ceremony of the Terms of Reference.

-Italy and Brazil were elected Chair and Co-Chair respectively for the following biennium:
+Italy and Brazil have been elected Chair and Co-Chair respectively for the following biennium:

-Chair: Corrado Clini, Director General, Ministry for the Environment Land and Sea, Italy;
+Chair: Ministry for the Environment Land and Sea, Italy;

 Co-Chair: Mariangela Rebuá, Director, Ministry of External Relations, Brazil.